mikessh/vdjtools-doc/sphinx/overlap.rst

     :align: center
     :scale: 50 %

-**Hierarchical clustering**.
-Dendrogram of samples, branch length shows the distance between repertoires.
-Node colors correspond to factor value, continuous scale is used in present case (``-n -f age`` argument).
+**MDS plot**.
+A scatterplot of samples.
+Euclidean distance between points reflects the distance between repertoires.
+Points are colored by factor value.

 --------------